Our School App Stay connected on the go...

 As citizens we are looking at what we do when we need help and who to contact.
 We will also learn about British values.
 We will look closely at how people use to travel a long time ago compared to how we travel today and recognise the cultural experiences we encounter in Britain.

 As mathematicians we are using number skills in practical activities and discussions to begin to use the vocabulary involved in subtracting and doubling.
-We will also learn to describe an object’s position and learn how to tell the time.
+We will also learn to describe an object’s position and recognise different coins.

 As explorers we are learning about different types of transport and comparing environments between our local area and the capital city, London.